Last updated: 12/16/2021

 9.3 Client agrees that after the termination or expiration of the Agreement their data may be stored as a backup for legal and compliance purposes.
 Notwithstanding the foregoing, LiveChat shall not reduce the Security Measures at any time until such Data is permanently deleted.

-10.2 To the extent that the results of Audit Report review does not cover issues requested by Client, LiveChat will allow an audit to be carried out by Client or an auditor appointed by Client and approved by LiveChat (which approval will not unreasonably be withheld or delayed, unless the auditor appointed by the Client is a LiveChat’s competitor) in relation to the Processing of Client Personal Data by LiveChat on the following mutually agreed-upon audit plan: (a) such an audit can be conducted online or at the premises of LiveChat within LiveChat’s normal business hours upon prior mutually agreed the scope, timing, cost and duration, (b) Client shall make (and ensure that its mandated auditor makes) reasonable endeavors to avoid causing or (if cannot avoid) to minimize and avoid causing any damage, injury or disruption to LiveChat’s premises, equipment, personnel and business in the course of such an audit, otherwise the provision of 10.2 (c) shall apply, (c) Client will be responsible for any fees charged by any auditor appointed by Client to execute any such audit and/or any additional fees charged by LiveChat occurred in relation to point 10.2 (b), (d) Client shall promptly notify LiveChat with the full results of an audit (including any non-compliance discovered during the course of an audit), (e) any information gathered by Client is subject to the confidentiality provisions of the Agreement or a prior mutually agreed NDA.
+10.2 Client acknowledges and agrees that such an audit as defined in pooint 10.1 shall be (i) primarily executed by the Audit Reports, (ii) an auditor appointed by Client shall be approved by LiveChat (which approval will not unreasonably be withheld or delayed, unless the auditor appointed by the Client is a LiveChat’s competitor) in relation to the Processing of Client Personal Data by LiveChat and (iii) managed upon mutually agreed audit plan: (a) such an audit can be conducted online or at the premises of LiveChat within LiveChat’s normal business hours upon prior mutually agreed the scope, timing, cost and duration, (b) Client shall make (and ensure that its mandated auditor makes) reasonable endeavors to avoid causing or (if cannot avoid) to minimize and avoid causing any damage, injury or disruption to LiveChat’s premises, equipment, personnel and business in the course of such an audit, otherwise the provision of 10.2 (c) shall apply, (c) Client will be responsible for any fees charged by any auditor appointed by Client to execute any such audit and/or any additional fees charged by LiveChat occurred in relation to point 10.2 (b), (d) Client shall promptly notify LiveChat with the full results of an audit (including any non-compliance with the obligations laid down under article 28 of the GDPR discovered during the course of an audit), (e) any information gathered by Client is subject to the confidentiality provisions of the Agreement or a prior mutually agreed NDA.

 11.1 To the extent that Client’s use of the Services requires a transfer of Client Personal Data outside the EEA or Switzerland or UK and to the extent that LiveChat is a recipient of Client Personal Data in a country that is not recognized as providing an adequate level of protection for Client Personal Data as described in the GDPR, LiveChat and Client ensure that such transfers are compliant with the Standard Contractual Clauses as follow: